PawelLukaszewski/LibraryAppFX/README.md

 I created this application to expand my knowledge on MySQL and learn the JavaFX

 ## Screenshots
-Login section and adding a new employee
+Login section and adding a new employee:

 ![Example screenshot](./screenshot.png)

-Main menu
+Main menu section:

 ![Example screenshot](./screenshot2.png)